Fifteen Years Ago

 Be a fierce king with a kind heart.
 Be a son who I can watch over with pride through the heavens.

-Those had been the words his mother had spoken right before she breathed her last.
-Now she lay broken on the floor, soaking in a pool of her own blood.
-Murdered right in her own bedroom.
+Those were the last words his mother had spoken right before she breathed her last.
+Now she lay on the floor, broken, soaking in a pool of ominous red that oozed from her slit belly.
+Murdered right in her bedroom.

 He had been a prince.
-But now they treated him as if he were a wild beast.
+But now they treated him as though he were a wild beast.

-The boy cried out when his hands were wrenched behind his back.
-He tasted dirt from the floor and sand from shoes that forced him down.
-He was weeping.
-But soon his tears seethed from grief to rage.
+Taiyuan cried out when his hands were wrenched behind his back in an excruciating angle.
+He tasted dirt from the floor and sand from the shoes.
+He was weeping, but soon his tears seethed from grief to rage.

-"I said get off me!"
+“I said get off me!”
 He kicked someone hard.
-When he felt his hands were loosening his body sprung to action like an animal's instinct unleashed.
+As his small hands loosened his body sprung to action like an animal's instinct unleashed.

 The room piled with fallen bodies when Taiyuan managed to grasp a hold of his senses.
 He didn't know what he did, didn't know whether or not they were dead because they did not move.
 His wolf-like eyes shone in panic.